MealPlanAppCreation/MealPlanningApp/README.md

 1. User can save favorite meals in a personalized library
 2. User can add their own recipes
-3. User can track nutrional information for meals
-4. Users can create accounts and log in
+3. Users can create accounts and log in
-5. Users can view a history of past meals

 ### 2. Screen Archetypes